Positionality and Ancestry

 Ancestry: A Heritage of Displacement and Resilience

 My lineage is a tapestry of survival, woven from histories of forced migration and the search for belonging.
 On my maternal side, I am of French Acadian descent, with roots tracing back to the early 1600s in Port Royal.
 This heritage is defined by a unique historical synthesis; during the 1700s, the Acadians were welcomed by the Mi’kmaq people, leading to a profound era of alliance and intermarriage.
-This kinship was more than social — it was foundational to Acadian survival, as the Mi’kmaq shared the traditional knowledge necessary to thrive on the land.
+This kinship was more than social, it was foundational to Acadian survival, as the Mi’kmaq shared the traditional knowledge necessary to thrive on the land.

 My family’s history is marked by the Grand Dérangement, the Expulsion of the Acadians, a systemic act of colonial violence that forced my ancestors from the fertile marshes of Port Royal to the refuge of Memramcook, New Brunswick, in the 1750s.
 This ancestral memory of being uprooted, of losing “tenure” on the land only to rebuild in the face of erasure, informs my current understanding of institutional precarity.
 It is a legacy of the “precariat” that predates the modern academy, echoing the resilience required to maintain dignity when systems seek to displace the individual.

 Complementing this Atlantic history is the more recent arrival of my grandfather, who emigrated from Austria in the early 1900s.
 He brought with him the immigrant’s necessity for labour and the hope of settler stability in a new world.
 This side of my ancestry represents the “New Canadian” drive, the belief that hard work within established institutions leads to security.
-As I stand at sixty, having navigated eighteen years of sessional contracts, I feel the collision of these two lineages: the Acadian history of surviving systemic expulsion and the Austrian immigrant hope for institutional belonging.
+As I stand at sixty, having navigated nineteen years of sessional contracts, I feel the collision of these two lineages: the Acadian history of surviving systemic expulsion and the Austrian immigrant hope for institutional belonging.

 A Note on Intellectual and Ethical Inspiration